zAlweNy26/AlweStats/README.md

 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
 - Toggle pins for ships, dungeons (troll caves, crypts and fire holes), carts and portals
 - Toggle the title of the custom pins
+- Replace the default bed pin icon with the icon of the bed as building piece
 - Set the color of the bow charge bar when fully charged

 > For reasons inherent to the optimal functioning of the mod,